Apple A Better Buy Now Than Microsoft, Here's Why For Wealth-Builders (NASDAQ:AAPL)

 Additional disclosure: Disclaimer: Peter Way and generations of the Way Family are long-term providers of perspective information, earlier helping professional investors and now individual investors, discriminate between wealth-building opportunities in individual stocks and ETFs.
 We do not manage money for others outside of the family but do provide pro bono consulting for a limited number of not-for-profit organizations.

 We firmly believe investors need to maintain skin in their game by actively initiating commitment choices of capital and time investments in their personal portfolios.
 So our information presents for D-I-Y investor guidance what the arguably best-informed professional investors are thinking.
 Their insights, revealed through their own self-protective hedging actions, tell what they believe is most likely to happen to the prices of specific issues in coming weeks and months.
 Evidences of how such prior forecasts have worked out are routinely provided in the SA blog of my name.
-First months of 2019 to date have produced over 800 hundred profitable position closeouts.
+First months of 2019 to date have produced over 800 profitable position closeouts.